-Effective Job Search Tools To Get You a Job
+11 Job Search Tools To Help You Find Your Next Position

 Preparing to start searching for job opportunities means learning more about the different job search tools that can help you through the hiring process.
 By reviewing these beneficial career search tools, how they work and how you should use them to get noticed by employers, you can set yourself apart from other applicants.

 In this article, we explain these tools and list 11 of the most beneficial job search tools you can use when looking for your next job.

 What are job search tools?

-Job search tools are any methods that help you find jobs effectively and efficiently.
-They can range from job search and job advice websites to organizations, digital mediums, extensions and software programs.
-Job search tools help people identify unique job opportunities through tailored searches, saving them time and energy.
+Job search tools help you find and apply for jobs effectively and efficiently.
+For example, job search tools help people identify unique job opportunities through tailored searches, saving them time and energy.
 There are a wide variety of job search tools, including those in the following categories:

 Here are several job search tools to help you in your job search:

-Social media platforms can serve as valuable job searching tools when used to engage with your professional community to expand your professional network.
+Social media platforms can serve as valuable job searching tools to engage with your professional community to expand your professional network.
 You can also find social media websites designed specifically for professional development and job seekers.
-Here are some tips to boost your job search by networking often with the help of social media:
+Here are some tips to boost your job search by networking with the help of social media:

 Add industry connections often.
 Continuously adding new contacts to your profile is a great way to connect with other individuals in your industry and a vital part of maintaining a thriving network of professionals.
 The more connections you have, the more potential for opportunities and the more credible you look to recruiters.

 Share industry-related content.
 Be sure to share interesting articles, videos or studies you find about your industry with your network.
 This encourages engagement on their part and helps them view you as a well-read individual who is always interested in learning more about their career field.

 Like and comment on your followers' posts.
-Another way to engage with your network is to like and respond to particular posts that gain your interest.
+Another way to engage with your network is to like and respond to posts that interest you.
 Comments like, "Thank you for sharing this valuable advice!" or "Wow, how cool!" help you connect directly with members of your network.
-You can even use this as an opportunity to send them a related article via direct message to create a more personal connection

-Job notifications: Companies often use their online presence to post available job openings and information about how to apply for an opportunity.
-If you are interested in working for a specific company, follow them on their social media platforms.
-You will not only learn more about the company, their values, culture and purpose, but you could also find job openings ahead of other candidates.
+Look at job notifications: Companies often use their online presence to post available job openings and information about how to apply for an opportunity.
+If you are interested in working for a specific company, follow them on their social media platforms to find job openings ahead of other candidates.

 Community organizations offer local job opportunities and additional search tools for prospective candidates.
 Here are two community organizations where you can potentially find helpful job resources: